ParanoidUser/yolo/CHANGEME.md

 92 bottles of rum on the wall, 93 bottles of rum!
 You take one down, you pass it around, 91 bottles of rum on the wall.

+92 bottles of rum on the wall, 93 bottles of rum!
+You take one down, you pass it around, 91 bottles of rum on the wall.

 *to be continued...*